`ssp.softmax`: Subsampling for Softmax (Multinomial) Regression Model

 Softmax model needs constraint on unknown coefficients for

 identifiability.
-The options for constraint
+The options for constraint include

-(default).
+summation and baseline (default).
 The baseline

 constraint assumes the coefficient for the baseline category are